CARTAvis/manual_source/source/about_gui.rst

 Detaching and attaching a tab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 By clicking the **detach** (unpin) icon at the top-right corner of a panel, the activated tab will be detached to become a floating widget.
-By dragging the **attach** (pin) icon, a floating winodw will be attached to an existing panel or as a new paenl.
+By dragging the **attach** (pin) icon, a floating window will be attached to an existing panel or as a new panel.

 .. raw:: html